kaiyote/kaiyote.github.io/content/blog/hello-world.md

 And again, `Component` is not a thing that has ever been exported from any `lit-*` package, so this code wouldn't actually compile in the first place.

 ## The TL;DR;
 I think, for right now at least, Front End devs are safe from ChatGPT.
-It clearly almost kind of understands what you're asking it, sometimes, but the code it spits back looks like a Freshman in Software Dev 101 got the task, asked google, and just copied and pasted in the first hit it got that looked almost correct.
+It definitely almost kind of understands what you're asking it, sometimes, but the code it spits back looks like a Freshman in Software Dev 101 got the task, asked google, and copied and pasted in the first hit it got that looked almost correct.
 The more I tried to correct or steer
 ChatGPT into giving the output I truly desired, the more confused it became.
 Is this probably partially my fault for being terrible at prompt engineering?
 Almost certainly yes.
-However, that just exposes another weakness.
-If ChatGPT will truly consume dev jobs in the future, we'll still be fine, since we'll just be "developing" in ChatGPT, gently massaging prompts to get it to spit out what we want in a shape we desire.
+That exposes another weakness, though.
+If ChatGPT will truly consume dev jobs in the future, we'll still be fine, since we'll be "developing" in ChatGPT, gently massaging prompts to get it to spit out what we want in a shape we desire.

 But the longer you think about it, the more you realize that if the person engineering the ChatGPT prompt to get correctly shaped output is already required to know what that correctly shaped